Renaissance Senior Living in Kalispell, MT

 Pros

-• pro Sarah is kind, treating residents as family while also setting boundaries.
+• pro Sarah is kind, treating residents as family while setting boundaries.

 • pro Sarah has a very good staff with frequent team meetings, ensuring everyone is on the same page with residents' care.

-• pro The mother was content at the facility.
+• pro The mother was content there and lived to the age of 103.

 Cons

-• pro The facility was horrific and unprofessional during the brother's six-month stay.
+• pro The reviewer states that the experience was horrific and unprofessional at the assisted living home.

-• pro Medications were given without the guardian's knowledge, exacerbating the brother's aggression.
+• pro The reviewer claims that medications were given without the guardian's knowledge, exacerbating the brother's aggression.

 Review